odoo/odoo/doc/reference/orm.rst

         >>> self.search([('is_company', '=', True)], limit=1).name
         'Agrolait'

-    Does not use its recordset.
+   .. tip:: to just check if any record matches a domain, or count the number

-    .. tip:: to just check if any record matches a domain, or count the number of records which do, use
+             of records which do, use
              :meth:`~openerp.models.Model.search_count`
 :meth:`~openerp.models.Model.create`